Rock 'n' Roll Express: World Wrestling Federation (1998)

-A year later, they were in the WWE for a brief stint as part of the NWA angle (managed by former rival James E. Cornette).
+A year later, they were in the WWF for a brief stint as part of the NWA angle (managed by former rival James E. Cornette).
 They then used The Rockers' old theme music.
 Their first appearance came on Monday Night RAW when they faced Skull and 8-Ball on January 12, 1998, in State College, Pennsylvania, and lost via disqualification.
 During their time in the company, they appeared at WrestleMania XIV in March 1998 in a tag team battle royal, which was won by the Legion of Doom 2000.
 They also had feuds with L.O.D.
 2000 and The New Midnight Express having an NWA Tag Team Title match at the WWF Pay Per View Unforgiven against them.

-Independent Circuit (1998-present)
+Independent Circuit (1998–present)

 After WWF in May 1998 they worked for the independent circuit.
 They went to work for Ohio Valley Wrestling and Power Pro Wrestling until 1999.

+As of 2023, they still team together.